Mangopay/api-docs/page/15_crowdfunding.md

 * the CreditedUserId is the ID of the User-buyer too [/alert]

-# Validation - Transfer
+## Validation - Transfer
 You have to directly transfer the funds to the project e-wallet.
-This operation is transparent for the user.
-[Here is the Transfer API](http://demo.dev-app.net/endpoints/v2#e224_the-transfer-object).
-Now the funds are escrowed into the project e-wallet.
+This operation is transparent for the user. [entity_link entity="224"]Here is the Transfer API[/entity_link].
+Now the funds belong to the Seller.

 Following the €100 example, here is an example of the transfer:
 ```